-Pre-Arranged Absences: Students can request permission from their instructors to miss class sessions for appropriate reasons and will be considered "excused absences".
-Suitable reasons include student's documented illness, death in student's immediate family, tribal ceremony, participation in Institute-approved activities.
+Pre-Arranged Absences: Students can request permission from their instructors to miss class sessions for appropriate reasons by using the Pre-Arranged Absences Form.
+Absences approved by the instructor will be considered "excused absences".
+Suitable reasons include student's documented illness, death in student's immediate family, tribal ceremony, and participation in Institute-approved activities.
 Absences not considered excused include: pow-wows, vacations, work, absences before and after holiday periods or Spring Break, and similar activities.
 Pre-arranged excused absences must be obtained beforehand using the appropriate form with signatures.
 Please note that an instructor can deny a student's request for a pre-arranged absence.
-For pre-arranged absences forms, please see the Retention Director.
+For Pre-Arranged Absences forms, please see the Retention Director in the Student Success Center.

-Lack of Preparation: The instructor may ask a student who is not prepared for class (having required books, materials and supplies), or who has not completed the readings or other assignments, to leave the class and go to the Library or to another room to work on the assignment and return to class when the work is completed.
+Lack of Preparation: The instructor may ask a student who is not prepared for class (not having required books, materials or supplies), or who has not completed the readings or other assignments, to leave the class and go to the Library or to another room to work on the assignment and return to class when the work is completed.
 The student's subsequent absence from class will be counted as an absence or tardy.